spritz-finance/api-client/README.md

 const payment = await client.payment.getForPaymentRequest(paymentRequest.id)
 ```

+## Accounts

+Spritz emphasizes its capabilities in account handling and payment processing.

+### Account Types

+Spritz supports three distinct types of accounts:

+1. **Bank Account**
+2. **Bill**
+3. **Virtual Card**

+Though each account type possesses its unique creation process and specific properties, it's important to understand that all of them are uniformly termed as an "account" within the Spritz platform.

+### Commonalities & Differences

+- **Common Properties**: Every type of account shares certain properties consistent across the platform.
+- **Unique Properties**: Each account type also has attributes specific to its nature and functionality.

+Recognizing these nuances is crucial for optimal interaction with the Spritz platform's account-related features.

-## Bank Accounts
+### Bank Accounts

-Spritz provides robust support for bank accounts, allowing you to easily manage and interact with a user's bank account.
-To leverage these capabilities, you can utilize our specific methods and functionalities designed for bank accounts.
+Spritz offers a dedicated interface to manage bank accounts, allowing seamless listing and addition of bank account details for users.

-### List user bank accounts
+#### List user bank accounts

-You can retrieve a comprehensive list of all bank accounts that have been linked to a user's account using this functionality.
+To retrieve all bank accounts linked to a user:

 ```typescript
 const bankAccounts = await client.bankAccount.list()
 ```

-#### Example response

-The bank accounts endpoint returns a standard response comprising an array of all the user-added bank accounts that are available for making payments.
-This array provides all the necessary information to both display the account details in a user interface and process payments to the respective accounts.
+The `bankAccount.list()` method returns an array of user-linked bank accounts, complete with essential details to display in a UI and facilitate payments:

 ```typescript
 const bankAccounts = [{